wujason1/HackathonProject/README.md

 ## Authors and acknowledgment
 Thank you, Erynn Ramos and Jason Wu for joining me on this project.
 You made the start of 2024 absolutely amazing.
 I enjoyed being able to work with both of you again.
 Whoever eventually hires you both will be extremely lucky to have you on their team. -Kira Sanford

+I love taking on new challenges and learning new things in the process!
+I'm so grateful I was able to participate and contribute to this project.
+It was wonderful being able to work together as a team again. -Erynn Ramos

 ## License
 For open source projects, say how it is licensed.